Bill Direen

-Bill Direen (also William Direen) is a musician and poet.
-He manages the music group Bilders and lives in Otago, New Zealand.

-Direen has appeared at Book Festivals in New Zealand, the USA and Eastern Europe, but is better known for his music and songs, recorded and performed with musicians in NZ and overseas.
-He has made small tours of USA, Europe, Serbia and Australia,.
+William Direen (born 1957) is a musician-poet from New Zealand.
+As a writer Direen has published many books and read at events and book festivals in New Zealand, the USA and Eastern Europe, but he is better known for his music and songs, recorded and performed with musicians in New Zealand and overseas.
+He manages music group Bilders.
+Alone or with a group, he has made small tours of New Zealand, USA, Europe, Serbia and Australia.
 He is the subject of a documentary, Bill Direen, A Memory of Others, directed by Simon Ogston (2017).
+In 2025, Direen became an Arts Foundation/Te Tumu Toi laureate, for his contribution to writing and music.

 Books and Theatre

 Direen directed the alternative Blue Ladder Theatre at 87 Cashel Street in 1984–85 Christchurch, and later produced a series of experimental "psycho-musicals" in Wellington.
 Later writing (1994–present) ranges from criticism and speculative fiction to science fiction and poetry sometimes performed with collaborating musicians.